Phone icon. Need help? Call us on 0800 085 7371

 Personal alarms

 If you’re looking for additional support to your elderly loved ones when you can’t be with them, you might want to consider using one of our personal alarms.
-From detecting a fall to reaching out to the emergency services, our personal alarms can help you resolve various situations while providing you with extra peace of mind.
+From detecting a fall to reaching out to the emergency services, our fall alarms and emergency buttons can help you resolve various situations while providing you with extra peace of mind.

 Personal alarms